a-maze-d/fledex/livebooks/README.md

 **CAUTION:** we repaint the LED strip very frequent and therefore it's nothing you want to do with data that is expensive to retrieve.

-# 5. Fledex: Weather example
+# 5. Fledex: Weather example (background)
 This is an example where we **CANNOT** fetch the information every time we want to paint the strip (which could be serveral times per second), since we are calling a public API.
 The API would surely block us if we would try to attempt to call it that often.

 Therefore we fetch the information at regular intervals, outside of our animation loop.
 For that we define a small GenServer which makes the API call, and publishes the data via pubsub to then be picked up by the animation loop.

-# 6. Fledex: DSL
+# 6. Fledex: DSL (usage)
 In this example we will look at the Fledex DSL that removes a lot of the boilerplate and therefore makes the definition of an LED strip even easier.
 Under the hood it uses the same principles as the ones we have encountered in the examples 3-5.

 In this example we will reimplement the Clock, but this time with our DSL.

-# 7. Fledex: Effects
+# 7. Fledex: Effects (usage)
 In this chapter we take a look at the effect functionality.
-An animation can be "spiced" with an effect.
-This also exists as part of the Fledex DSL.
+An animation can be "spiced" with one or more effects.
+This id also part of the Fledex DSL.

 We won't look at all possible effects, but at some examples.
-It is quite easy to create your own effect and we'll take a look on how to do that.
+It is quite easy to create your own effect and we'll take a look on how to do that too.

-# 8. Fledex: Component
+# 8. Fledex: Component (usage)
 In this chapter we will take a look on how to create reusable components.
 This way you don't have to redefine certain animations

-# 9. Fledex: Job
+# 9. Fledex: Job (usage)
 Animations often require some time activity.
 In this chapter we will take a look at the `job` feature that makes the scheduling of repetitive tasks much easier by providing a cron-job like feature.
 This is mainly intended to trigger some events for the animation(s), but could really be used for anything.